 Welcome!
 Come take a deep dive with us into the ancient world of Irish Fisheries.

-This data represents a time in Ireland where our seas were teeming with fish shoals, basking sharks and marine organisms.
-This dataset is a publicly available heritage series which contains information the pre-exploitation state of Irish fisheries from 1852 to 1987.
+This interactive archive represents a time in Ireland where our seas were teeming with fish shoals, basking sharks and marine organisms.
+The digitised reports and extracted data contained on these pages, add to the wealth of our marine heritage.
+They are now publically available and contain information on the pre-exploitation state of Irish fisheries from 1852 to 1987.

-These books could be used to look at how Ireland fisheries economics functioned, or at fish species in Ireland or in the creation of models of Ireland's fish populations.
+These reports could be used to look at how Irish fisheries economics functioned, at fish species in Ireland, or at the creation of models of Ireland's fish populations.

-The Scientific Investigation time series (1901-1926):This series contains papers and journal articles of new scientific discovery.
-Learn about how Maude Delap closed the life cycle of the jellyfish or the deep-sea documentations of Anne Massey.
+The Scientific Investigation time series (1901-1926) contains papers and journal articles of new scientific discovery.
+Read about Maude Delap, and her discoveries in closing the life cycle of the jellyfish, or about the deep-sea documentations of Anne Massey.

-The Sea and Inland Fisheries Scientific Reports (1852-1987): Time series consisting of books published yearly, including important baseline fisheries data collected in Ireland from 1852 to 1987, along three precursor monographs from 1839, 1846 and 1849.
-This data show what fish were being taken from our seas, where they were landed and their values at market.
-It also covers any novel information for the years for example casualties, boat licenses and other exceptional industry news.
+The Sea and Inland Fisheries Scientific Reports (1852-1987) are a time series consisting of annual reports, which include important baseline fisheries data collected in Ireland from 1852 to 1987.
+Along with these, three precursor monographs from 1839, 1846 and 1849 are available.
+The data contained in these reports show what fish were being taken from our seas, where they were landed and their values at market.
+It also covers any novel information for the years, for example casualties at sea, boat licenses and other exceptional industry news.

-(The Sea and Inland Fisheries Scientific Reports and Investigations are two heritage time-lines detailing Ireland's fisheries and habitat data.
-The time series were digitised and made publicly available at oar.marine.ie under EMFF European Funding)
+The Sea and Inland Fisheries Scientific Reports and the Scientific Investigations, together detail Ireland's fisheries and habitat data.
+They were digitised under EMFF European Funding: Marine Biodiversity, and are publicly available at http://oar.marine.ie.